Vulfpeck

-Vulfpeck is an American funk/soul band formed in Ann Arbor, Michigan, in 2011.
-Founded by multi-instrumentalist Jack Stratton, the band includes core members Theo Katzman, Woody Goss, Joe Dart, musical partners Cory Wong, Antwaun Stanley, Joey Dosik, Jacob Jeffries, along with a changing lineup of guest musicians.
-The band has released four extended plays, six studio albums, a compilation, and a live album through their own record label.
+Vulfpeck is an American funk-soul band and musical collective formed in Ann Arbor, Michigan in 2011.
+The band has released six studio albums, four extended plays, and two live albums through their own record label.
 The band gained recognition in 2014 for releasing Sleepify, a silent album that exposed a loophole in Spotify's royalty distribution and funded an admission-free tour.
-The band is one of the first to sell out Madison Square Garden without a manager or backing label, and released the recorded performance as a live album in 2019.
-The band released Clarity of Cal in 2025.
+The band was one of the first to sell out Madison Square Garden without a manager or backing label, and released the recorded performance as a live album in 2019.
+The band's most recent album, MSG II, was released in December 2025.

+Founded by bandleader and multi-instrumentalist Jack Stratton, the band consists of core members Theo Katzman, Woody Goss, and Joe Dart, musical partners Cory Wong, Antwaun Stanley, Joey Dosik, Jacob Jeffries, Charles Jones, and Louis Cato, and a changing lineup of guest musicians.

 Background

-The band members attended the University of Michigan School of Music, Theatre & Dance.
+The band members attended the University of Michigan School of Music.
 They first came together (Note: Antwaun Stanley, Joe Dart and Jack Stratton were previously part of a band called Groove Spoon.) for a recording session at the Duderstadt Center, a university facility that houses an arts library and other resources.
 After reading an interview with German producer Reinhold Mack, band founder Jack Stratton conceived of Vulfpeck as an imagined German version of the U.S. session musicians of the 1960s such as the Funk Brothers, the Wrecking Crew, and the Swampers.
-The idea was to channel that era of the live rhythm section.
+The idea was to channel the live rhythm sections of that era.

-The band's founding members are Jack Stratton on keyboards, drums and guitar, Theo Katzman on guitar, drums and occasionally vocals, Woody Goss on keyboards, and Joe Dart on bass.
-Touring and recording partners are Antwaun Stanley, Joey Dosik, Cory Wong, and Jacob Jeffries.
-Other contributing musicians have included Charles Jones, Christine Hucal, David T. Walker, Bernard Purdie, James Gadson and Blake Mills.
+The band started recording in 2011 with Jack Stratton on drums and keyboards, Theo Katzman on guitar and drums, Woody Goss on keyboards, and Joe Dart on bass.
+Music and touring partners joined in later years starting in 2016.
+These include Antwaun Stanley, Joey Dosik, Cory Wong, Jacob Jeffries, Charles Jones, and Louis Cato.
+Guest musicians who have contributed to the band's studio albums and live performances include Christine Hucal, Richie Rodriguez, David T. Walker, Bernard Purdie, James Gadson, Blake Mills, and others.